 - the enthusiasm to ask questions, listen and learn

-You don’t need any particular qualifications, we are just looking for people aged 18 or over with the right attitude and motivation to help shape the future of education within Bridgend County Borough.
+- the motivation to help shape the future of education within Bridgend County Borough.

-Governor training, which is provided free of charge, helps to improve your knowledge and allows you to share experiences with fellow governors of other schools.
+Governor training is provided free of charge.
+The training helps to improve your knowledge and skills, and will allow you to participate effectively in governing body meetings.

 New governors must attend two mandatory training courses.
 One of these is an induction course that covers the main responsibilities of a governor.
 The other is on understanding the data used in schools and how this will help you support the school.

 Training is also available on a range of other relevant topics.

 Governing body meetings

 At each meeting, governors consider, discuss and make decisions on a range of subjects, for example:

 - the performance of pupils and the school overall;

 - general maintenance of school buildings and grounds.

 Many issues are dealt with via committees of the governing body, which are then considered for approval by the full governing body.